First-Time Users’ Frequently Asked Questions#

 currently needs all inputs to be numeric and we don’t support missing data.
 By default,AutoEmulate

-will scale the input data to zero mean and unit variance, and there’s the option to do dimensionality reduction insetup()
+will scale the input data to zero mean and unit variance, and for some models it will also scale the output data.
+There’s also the option to do dimensionality reduction insetup()

 .